 The Old Site and Why It Had to Go

-The existing bdManagedIT site ran on WordPress 7.0.
-Not a fresh WordPress install either -- the kind that accumulates over years of deferred decisions.
+The existing bdManagedIT site ran on WordPress 7.0, and not a fresh install.
+It was the kind of build that piles up over years of small delays.
 Plugins stacked on plugins.
-A theme nobody had touched since forever.
-PageSpeed scores that made me wince out loud the first time I pulled them up.
-For a small MSP team spending their days managing client networks and putting out fires, updating the website is always the last priority.
+A theme nobody touched in years.
+PageSpeed scores poor enough to notice right away.
+A small MSP team spends its days managing client networks and putting out fires.
+Updating the website is always the last priority.
 So it never got updated.

-The cosmetic stuff I could have lived with.
-The deeper problem was structural: the site wasn't built to sell.
-No dedicated pages for the specific services the team pitches on every sales call.
-No industry vertical pages for the sectors they actually work in.
-No location pages for the Georgia cities where their clients are.
-No compliance content for the regulated industries that make or break an MSP's pipeline.
+The cosmetic issues were easy to live with.
+The deeper problem ran deeper: the site wasn't built to sell.
+There were no dedicated pages for the specific services the team pitches on every sales call.
+There were no industry vertical pages for the sectors they actually work in.
+There were no location pages for the Georgia cities where their clients are.
+There was no compliance content for the regulated industries that make or break an MSP's pipeline.
 The site existed.
 It was not working.
-Those are two different things, and I've seen too many service businesses confuse them.
+Those are two different things, and many service businesses confuse them.

-I've written about why WordPress-to-Astro migrations make sense for businesses like this -- the performance ceiling, the security surface, the maintenance drag. bdManagedIT was a textbook case.
+We've written before about why WordPress-to-Astro migrations make sense for businesses like this: the performance ceiling, the security surface, the maintenance drag. bdManagedIT was a textbook case.
 Sometimes the right call is to rip it out and start clean.

 Before and After

-The visual gap is as stark as the architecture gap.
-Below: the old WordPress site at bdmanagedit.com -- generic theme, stacked plugins, no local SEO structure -- followed by the new build live at managed IT services in north Georgia with an answer-first hero, trust metrics above the fold, and page architecture built for how MSP buyers actually search.
+Picture the same brand living in two different eras.
+Below is the old WordPress site at bdmanagedit.com: generic theme, stacked plugins, no local SEO structure.
+Then the new build live at managed IT services in north Georgia, with an answer-first hero, trust metrics above the fold, and a page architecture built for how MSP buyers actually search.

 bdManagedIT WordPress homepage before migration to Astro